The legacy of Michelle Obama, the nation's first black first lady

 For the past two years, Michelle Obama has attended a ceremony in the East Room of White House honoring the country's school counselor of the year as part of her program encouraging students to pursue higher learning.
 On Friday, she will use the occasion to give her final remarks as first lady of the United States.

-As her time in the White House draws to a close, historians note that she leaves behind a historic legacy, not just as the nation's first black first lady and fierce defender of her husband's policies, but as a champion for a healthier nation and access to educational opportunity.
+As her time in the White House draws to a close, historians note that she leaves behind an unprecedented legacy, not just as the nation's first black first lady and fierce defender of her husband's policies, but as a champion for a healthier nation and access to educational opportunity.

 "What strikes me about Michelle Obama is how much she made the position her own," Allida Black, the first ladies' historian at the White House Historical Association, told NBC News.
 "She not only became increasingly comfortable but also increasingly influential as first lady in ways that really were her own, and they were ways that were different."